akivascript/furthermore/UPDATES.md

 # The Furthermore Protoblog

+## Day 13: Wednesday, March 4, 2015

+### Individual Post Pages
+* Upgraded to MongoDB 3.0 for no other reason than it was part of me running `brew upgrade`.
+So far so good.
+* Conquered what was blocking me with Om and that was, well, me.
+Part of me just isn't comfortable shoving *everything* into a single atom especially when that stuff is referenced only by one page but, according to everything I've read, that's exactly what you're supposed to do.
+So I was trying to shove some stuff into local state or putting up an async channel just to update one tiny thing and it was just a bunch of muck.
+Gave in to the Om way and, whoa hey, wouldja look at that, it suddenly works as expected.
+* It's all means to an end as now Furthermore can show individual blog posts.
+Whoo.
+* Meanwhile, stuff I'm doing is starting to introduce bugs for the first time which is kind of neat.
+This isn't a sign of growing fragility and interdependence, mind you.
+The bug was brought up because I changed how the server responds to requests for blog data.
+Previously, it returned an item and went ahead and fleshed out all of its references rather than leaving just the ID to be populated later if necessary.
+So it was transferring a bunch of stuff that might not even be necessary.
+For example, on the post page, I just wanted the post's topic's title.
+But grabbing the topic by ID returned *all* of the data including *all* of the data for each of it's references.
+Wasteful.
+* This [post](http://stackoverflow.com/questions/22883759/what-is-the-difference-between-application-state-and-component-local-state-in-cl#22914077) was especially useful in helping me understand the different use cases for Om's states.

 ## Day 12: Tuesday, March 3, 2015

+### Research and Learning
+* Spending the evening reading up more on React fundamentals and Flux as well.
+* I spent a bit of time today stymied by Om trying to do something that seems like it should be simple but nothing I did seemed to work.
+Instead of burning time trying to essentially just jam the pieces together based on bits that DDG searches bring up, I decided instead to spend the time being more positively productive by learning React more deeply.
+I'd like to see a tutorial written that introduces Om in step-by-step context with learning React.
+Something like that would have been definitely helpful to me.
+* was: re: could be a future blog post for me.

 ### It Ain't a Day Without Some Hassle
 * Suddenly, Compojure started shitting the bed, refusing to serve any stylesheets or images, claiming 'Resource interpreted as Stylesheet but transferred with MIME type text/html' (for example).
 I've made no changes to Compojure's routing; I even checked back through the commit history just to be certain.
 Nope.
 Just up and started puking this morning.